Cosmopolitan of Las Vegas

 It just keeps getting cooler.

-Located on the imaginary border between South and Center Strips, the hotel is wedged onto a narrow chunk of land between Bellagio and CityCenter, directly across the street from Planet Hollywood, offering a great location for getting to a million different things nearby.
+The hotel is wedged onto a narrow chunk of land between Bellagio and CityCenter, directly across the street from Planet Hollywood, offering a great location for getting to a million different things nearby.

 There is no theme here unless you count art and design as one.
 From the moment you enter the property you are treated to a visual feast that at times almost borders on overload.

-Come in from the parking garage and you are greeted by a gorgeous lobby done in black marble with leather walls.
+Come in from the valet parking and you are greeted by a gorgeous lobby done in black marble with leather walls.
 The support columns are covered in giant video screens that can change the mood of the space, at one moment a pink field with butterflies and at another sparkling champagne bubbles.
 Notice the red desks and baroque white chandeliers at the registration area; covet the high backed, French bordello banquettes complete with built in pedestals for old-fashioned dial phones.
-Adjacent is a lobby lounge Vespers done in radiant, shimmering silver surrounding a traditionally designed wood bar.
+Adjacent is a lobby lounge Vesper done in radiant, shimmering silver surrounding a traditionally designed wood bar.

 The moment you step in, you understand that this is not a typical Las Vegas hotel even though all typical things you’d find in a Las Vegas hotel are present and accounted for.